Prof. Dibyendu Das

 Europhys.
 Lett.
 107, 44001 (2014).

-13. “Violation of Porod law in a freely cooling granular gas in one dimension'',
+1. “Violation of Porod law in a freely cooling granular gas in one dimension'',

-Mahendra Shinde, Dibyendu Das, and R. Rajesh,
+Mahendra Shinde, Dibyendu Das, R. Rajesh,

 Phys.
 Rev. Lett.
 99, 234505 (2007).